Priority to the right: Usage

 The system is widely used in countries with right-hand traffic, including most European countries.
 What varies, however, is the prevalence of uncontrolled intersections.
-In some countries, the right of way at virtually all but the most minor road junctions is controlled by the display of priority vs. stop / yield signs or by traffic lights, while in others (such as France) priority-to-the-right is sometimes applied even at heavily trafficked intersections such as the Place de l'Étoile (around the Arc de Triomphe) and on the Boulevard Périphérique (Paris ring road).
+In some countries, the right of way at virtually all but the most minor road junctions is controlled by the display of priority vs. stop / yield signs or by traffic lights, while in others (such as France) priority-to-the-right is sometimes applied even at intersections with heavy traffic such as the Place de l'Étoile (around the Arc de Triomphe) and on the Boulevard Périphérique (Paris ring road).

-Most states in the United States enforce priority-to-the-right at uncontrolled (four way) intersections, where motorists must yield to the right, although these intersections are less common.
-Increasingly, municipalities across the US have introduced all way stops, traffic signals and other designations such as multiple lane right-of-way or paved vs. unpaved roads as a means of controlling the intersections to decrease the likelihood of a collision and to make it easier to determine liability in the event of an accident.
+Most states in the United States and provinces in Canada enforce priority-to-the-right at uncontrolled four-way intersections, where motorists must yield to the right, but only if they arrive at the same time.

+Uncontrolled intersections are less common in North America, and municipalities increasingly have introduced all way stops, traffic signals and other designations such as multiple lane right-of-way or paved vs. unpaved roads as a means of controlling the intersections to decrease the likelihood of a collision and to make it easier to determine liability in the event of an accident.
 Some countries use the priority-to-the-right rule, despite driving on the left.
 Australia uses the priority-to-the-right rule at four-way intersections where the roads all have equal priority, but specific rules apply for T-intersections.
 Singapore and New Zealand also use priority-to-the-right, as well as priority to vehicles going straight and turning vehicles to give way to vehicles going straight.